radanalyticsio/oshinko-rest/README.md

 ```

 At this point the server is ready to accept both HTTP and HTTPS requests.
 If
-would like to resitrct access to **only** use TLS, add the `--scheme https`
+you would like to resitrct access to **only** use TLS, add the
-flag to the command line as follows:
+`--scheme https` flag to the command line as follows:

 ```
     $ _output/oshinko-rest-server --scheme https --tls-port 42443 --tls-key keyfile.key --tls-certificate certificatefile.cert